FrancescoBurchielli/fixmycity_original/README.md

 ## Features
 1. User can create and edit profile
-2. User can use map and search bar to navigate to his desired address
+2. User can use map and search bar to navigate to their desired address
 3. User can pin a specific point on the map
 4. User can create an issue by sharing a picture and information on the type of issue
 5. User can upvote an existing issue / remove upvote